-Despite being on the quieter side of the nonprofit event spectrum, silent auctions can be an effective way for your organization to engage its participants and involve local businesses in your cause.
-They’re also a great way to increase your event’s bottom line.
+Despite being on the quieter side of the nonprofit fundraising spectrum, silent auctions can be an effective way for your nonprofit organization to engage its participants and involve local businesses in your cause.
+This fundraising idea for nonprofits is also a great way to increase your event’s bottom line.

-To help you employ this strategy and run the best silent auction possible, I’ve compiled a list of tips that can help contribute to a top-notch event.
+To help you employ this strategy and run the best silent auction event possible, we’ve compiled a list of tips that can help contribute to a top-notch event.

 In general, we’ve found that experiential items outperform material items again and again.
-Experiential items create memories and journeys for your guests that start during your fundraiser and continue throughout the duration of the item.
-Such great experiences will form lasting connections between your donors and fundraiser, as donors will quickly begin to associate their fun memories with the moment that they won the item at your event.
+Experiential items create memories and journeys for your guests that start during your charity fundraiser and continue throughout the duration of the item.
+Great silent auction items will form lasting connections between your donors and the fundraiser, as donors will quickly begin to associate their fun memories with the moment they became the winning bidder at your event.

-Specific to the items themselves, here are the five essential categories of prizes that we find perform the best.
+Specific to the items themselves, here are five ideas for a silent auction that we find perform the best.